researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Flawless processing of $2 billion redemptions.
 Peg stability on most venues during de-pegging.

-**Positive Indicators**: The protocol has demonstrated remarkable operational resilience.
-No smart contract exploits or critical vulnerabilities discovered to date.
-Transparent reporting and third-party verification build user confidence.
-Growing adoption across DeFi protocols validates the utility proposition.

 **Primary Risks**: Conclusion on primary risks associated with USDe's backing.
 Emphasizes persistently negative funding rates could drain reserve fund.
 Despite role as buffer capitalized from staking rewards and funding payments.
-Current size $68 million provides coverage for approximately 2-3 months at historical worst-case rates.
+Current size $68 million provides coverage for approximately 2-3 months at worst-case historical rates.
 Unproven in prolonged bear markets per Chaos Labs scenarios.
-For example, at historical -0.6% rate from 2022, the $68 million fund could provide buffer for extended period.
+For example, at historical -0.6% rate from 2022, the $68 million fund could cover approximately 1 year.
-This is under sustained conditions with improved adequacy versus earlier assessments.
+This is under sustained conditions.

 Exchange and custodian failure mitigated by off-exchange settlement.
 Exposes unsettled PnL between cycles.
 Reliance on third-party solvency.
 Unhedged exposure to USDT de-pegging in linear contracts used for margin.
 Comprises portfolio-relevant levels at approximately 3.5%.
-Reduced from previous 4% through active management.
+Reduced from previous 4% through active risk management.
 Potential shifts to inverse crypto-margined contracts if liquidity allows.
 Basis risk from divergences between spot LSTs like stETH and hedged perpetual underliers.
 Mitigated by minimal leverage.